Unreal II: The Awakening: Plot

-The player controls a former Marine John Dalton, a Terran Colonial Authority Marshal whose job is to patrol remote areas of space far away from any real action.
-He is called back into service to retrieve seven pieces of an ancient artifact thought to make a powerful weapon when assembled.
+In this game, players step into the shoes of John Dalton, a former Marine veteran of the Human-Skaarj War who now serves as a Marshal for the Terran Colonial Authority.
+Initially assigned to patrol remote areas of space, Dalton’s routine mission takes a dramatic turn when he is summoned back into action.
+An ancient artifact is discovered in a ransacked mining facility on Elara V, which is revealed to be one of seven pieces of a powerful weapon.
+Dalton is tasked with retrieving the remaining pieces, a mission that pits him against formidable adversaries including the Liandri and Izanagi corporations, the Skaarj, and other hostile forces, all vying for control of the artifacts.

 Gameplay

 The player moves through the game in first person and can shoot, interact with and speak to characters and objects they encounter throughout.
 Progress is made through each level by destroying enemies and taking actions to open up the path ahead, by interacting with the environment.
 When exploring enemy planets or bases, instructions and assistance are provided from a spaceship in orbit.
 Missions are defined by different planets or areas, with 'interlude' levels in between them where the player can explore said spaceship.
-During this time, the player can interact with and other characters to enhance their equipment for the next mission.
+During this time, the player can interact with other characters to enhance their equipment for the next mission.

-eXpanded MultiPlayer

-Unreal II: eXpanded MultiPlayer was developed by Legend Entertainment for Atari to deliver on the original promise to extend the original single player game Unreal II with a multiplayer functionality.
+Unreal II: eXpanded MultiPlayer was developed by Legend Entertainment for Atari to deliver on the original promise to extend the original single-player game Unreal II with a multiplayer functionality.
 The first playable version was released and made available for download on December 9, 2003.
-Almost nearing completion, the development of the game was suddenly halted by the unexpected close-down of Legend Entertainment on January 16, 2004.
-Unreal Tournament: Expanded Multiplayer (UT XMP) is a port of the same to Unreal Tournament 2004.
+Almost nearing completion, the development of the game was suddenly halted by the unexpected close-down of Legend Entertainment in January 2004.
+Unreal Tournament: Expanded Multiplayer (UT XMP) is a port of the same name to Unreal Tournament 2004.
+In line with other online-enabled games on the Xbox, multiplayer on Xbox Live was available to players until April 15, 2010.
+Unreal II: The Awakening is now playable online again on the replacement Xbox Live servers called Insignia.